briancrink/accessedu/documentation/addendum/adherence.md

 the luxury of boundless time insighted for deeper levels of cognitive thinking embodied in rich, complex thoughts.

-Soon there after, my unmeasured self-learning evolved into a natural appreciation and unabounded love to read, ask questions, and try everything.
+My unmeasured self-learning evolved into a natural appreciation and love to read, ask questions, and try everything.

 I was enthused to finally learn with no objective or syllabus.

 Podcasts, audiobooks, research journals, textbooks, medium articles, YouTube videos, I consumed it all.

-The more sessions of deep thinking, the more those natural beautiful 'woooah' moments occurred.
+The more sessions of deep thinking, the more those natural beautiful 'woah' moments occurred.

 Continuing my growth as a programmer, I needed a new set of thinking strategies